arangodb/docs/3.8/arangosearch-analyzers.md

 ### Pipeline

-An analyzer capable of chaining effects of multiple analyzers into one.
+An Analyzer capable of chaining effects of multiple Analyzers into one.
-Consists of "pipeline" where output of upstream analyzer is transferred to downstream analyzer.
-Final token value is determined by last analyzer in pipeline.
+Consists of "pipeline" where output of upstream Analyzer is transferred to downstream Analyzer.
+Final token value is determined by last Analyzer in pipeline.
 Designed for cases like applying ngram tokenization and converting all produced ngram to upper (or lower) case.
-Or splitting input with `delimiter` analyzer and following stemming with `stem` analyzer.
+Or splitting input with `delimiter` Analyzer and following stemming with `stem` Analyzer.

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline analyzerPipelineNgramUpper